cuplsensor/cuplcodec/docs/specification/features.rst

    The stdio library needed for malloc takes a lot of available memory on the MSP430, so it is not used.
    The size of the circular buffer is fixed at compile time (move).

-.. feat:: Payload length
-   :id: CODEC_FEAT_5
-   :status: open
-   :links: CODEC_SPEC_3

-   Length of the NDEF record payload length in bytes.
-Similar to :need:`CODEC_FEAT_3`, it cannot change after the record has been created.

-.. feat:: Type length
-   :id: CODEC_FEAT_7
-   :status: open
-   :links: CODEC_SPEC_3

-   Length of the NDEF record type field in bytes.
-This is set to 1.

-.. feat:: Record type
-   :id: CODEC_FEAT_8
-   :status: open
-   :links: CODEC_SPEC_3

-   NDEF record type is 0x55, which corresponds to a URI record.

 .. feat:: Encoder is written in C.
    :id: CODEC_FEAT_6